 - three Chief Inspectors.

-- Director of Strategy and Intelligence.
+- Executive Director of Strategy and Intelligence.

-- Director of Corporate Services.
+- Executive Director of Customer and Corporate Services.

 See Section 5.4 (page.17) of the Corporate Governance Framework for more information.

 Read about the subcommittees that work with the Board and Executive team to support their work.